mharrend/docker-nginx-ssl-proxy/README.md

 ## Data volume
 * For a better customisation a data volume is added which will be mapped to the /etc/nginx/conf.d folder.
-* E.g. you can place your server certificates there to make them available to the docker container.

 ## More details
 * Use of NGinx alpine image to reduce image size.